AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/computer-science/2019-08-13-operating-system-scheduling-algorithms.md

     </p>
 </blockquote>

-{% include linkedHeading.html heading="2.
-Interactive Scheduling Algorithms" level=2 %}
+## 2. Interactive Scheduling Algorithms

 Reminder: Interactive systems involve a lot of user input and must therefore be responsive.